Siege of Stettin (1659): Prelude

-In August 1659, the anti-Swedish coalition forces began an offensive into Swedish Pomerania with between 14,000–17,000 men.
+In August 1659, the anti-Swedish coalition forces began the offensive into Swedish Pomerania.
 They quickly captured Greifenhagen, Wildenbruch, and Damm.
-This offensive did not go unopposed however, as Swedish commander Carl Gustaf Wrangel landed in Pomerania from Sweden with 2,000 men sometime in October, and with these forces he liberated Greifswald and Wolgast, dispersing any troops who put up any form of resistance against him, and captured Swinemünde.
-The Elector of Brandenburg, Frederick William, had become cautious of the Swedish threat, and consequently retreated with his forces towards Demmin.
-Here, he joined forces with the Brandenburgian–Prussian General Otto Christoph von Sparr and together they captured Demmin after a short month-long siege on 7 September.
+This offensive did not go unopposed, however, as Swedish Lord High Admiral Carl Gustaf Wrangel landed in Pomerania from Sweden with 2,000 men sometime in October, and with these forces he recaptured Greifswald and Wolgast, dispersing any opposing troops, and captured Swinemünde.
+The Elector of Brandenburg, Frederick William, had become cautious of the Swedish threat and consequently retreated with his forces towards Demmin.
+Here, he joined forces with the Brandenburgian–Prussian General Otto Christoph von Sparr, and together they captured Demmin after a short month-long siege on 7 September.